Balaprabavathi/YouTube-Data-Harvesting-and-Warehousing-/README.md

 To develop a Streamlit application that enables users to collect, store, and analyze data from multiple YouTube channels.
 It leverages the YouTube API to fetch comprehensive channel and video information, which is then stored in a SQL database for structured data management.
 Users can query this data warehouse to extract specific insights and visualize the results directly within the app.
 The goal is to provide an efficient tool for YouTube data analysis and visualization.

 #### Features:
--	Retrieve channel details and video data using YouTube API.
+- Input YouTube channel IDs to retrieve channel and video data.
+- Collect data for up to 10 different YouTube channels.
--	Store data in a data lake.
+- Store collected data in a data lake and a SQL data warehouse.
--	Option to store data in Mongodb, MySQL or PostgreSQL.
+- Use MySQL or PostgreSQL for data storage.
--	Ability to search and retrieve data from the SQL database.
+- Search and retrieve data from the SQL database with various search options.
+- Display data in the Streamlit app using tables and charts.

 #### Approach Overview
 -	Set up a Streamlit app for user interface.